Dazbii/VRCFaceTracking-LiveLink/README.md

 ## 🔍 Troubleshooting

 - Double check to make sure that your apple device and computer are connected to the same network
-- Double check the IP address and port number entered in LiveLink match your computer's local IP address and that the port matches the one specified in the `UserData/MelonPreferences.cfg` file.
+- Double check the IP address and port number entered in LiveLink match your computer's local IP address and that the port is either left blank or set to `11111`
 - Check that the IP address enetered is the local IP for the shared network, and not for any other networks your computer may be connected to (e.g. Hamachi)
 - Ensure that your avatar supports VRCFT, and check in the toggles to make sure it is enabled
 - Check your windows network settings, and ensure that the network is set as a private network

-## 📜 Disclaimer

-As with all VRChat mods, modifying the game client can result in account termination, be it temporary or permanent.
-While this mod doesn't ruin the experience for others, using it may still be a bannable offence.<br>
-**USE AT YOUR OWN RISK**.
-I will not be held responsible for any punishments you may recieve for using this mod.

 ## 🧰 Other Useful Tools: